Connector conventions

 Client requests

-The server and port to connect to should be derived from the client request value by looking up the Webs.Http.Headers.host header.
-If no port is found a default one should be derived from the provided scheme.
-The function Webs.Http.Headers.get_host performs that logic.
+The scheme of the request must be derived from Webs.Http.Request.scheme.
+The server and port to connect to should be derived from the client request value by looking up the Webs.Http.Headers.host header and the request Webs.Http.Request.scheme.
+If no port is found a default one should be derived from the scheme.
+The function Webs.Http.Headers.decode_host performs that logic.

 When writing the client request, connectors should treat these headers of the request specially: